Originate/guide/security/README.md

 Session fixation is a clever way to "steal" a user's session.
 Instead of getting a copy of a user's session identifier, an attacker would instead get a valid session by authenticating into their own account.
 They would then have a victim authenticate themselves using the attacker's session identifier.
 If the server doesn't create a new session upon authentication, the attacker will gain access to the victim's account.

-Attack Vector
+Possible Attack Vector

-- The web app accepts session identifiers as a hidden field in the login form
-- Attacker builds a login form with their cookie in the hidden field
+- There is an XSS vulnerability in a web app
+- An attacker exploits this to change the victim's session cookie to one that's known by the attacker
-- The attacker tricks the victim into logging in using their form, either through CSRF or some other exploit in the web app
+- The victim gets logged out and tries to log back in using the compromised session cookie
-- The victim logs in and the server associates the submitted session with the victim's account
+- The victim logs in and the server associates the compromised session with the victim's account
-- The attacker now has access to the victim's account
+- The attacker now has access to the victim's authenticated session

 Mitigation

-- There are several other attack vectors depending on how the web app is set up, including intercepting the connection and changing the session cookie value in the header or using XSS to change the user's cookie.
+- There are several other attack vectors depending on how the web app is set up, including intercepting the connection and changing the session cookie value in the header or crafting a malicious url with a compromised session id in it.
 An easy way to prevent all this is to just create and set a new session every time a user logs in.
-Of course, if the web app is vulnerable to XSS or a man-in-the middle attack, there are bigger things to worry about. :)
+Of course, if the web app is vulnerable to XSS or a man-in-the-middle attack, there are bigger things to worry about. :)
 - Other mitigation tips
   - **Always enable SSL when in production!**
-  - Don't send session identifiers via POST/GET!
+  - Don't send session identifiers in form data or in the URL.
 Instead, store them as cookies and mark them as HttpOnly and Secure.
   - Time-out sessions after a certain amount of time and invalidate them.
   - Identity Confirmation
     - Require the user to authenticate again when doing anything "critical."
   - Reminder: **Always enable SSL when in production!**

-There are session management libraries out there for every major web framework.
-It's better to use those than to implement your own.

 **Doing Authentication (with and without OAuth)**

-Like with session management, there are usually libraries that handle authentication.
-But, sometimes for whatever reason you may need to roll your own.
-If OAuth is not an option, then the two most important things to remember are 1) **Always enable SSL in production** and 2) **Use cryptographically strong hash functions** .
+There usually are libraries and features bundled into frameworks that handle authentication but sometimes you may need to roll your own.
+Whether you're using Oauth or writing your own, the two most important things to remember are 1) **Always enable SSL in production** and 2) **Use cryptographically strong hash functions** .

 Authentication Basics w/o OAuth